 Techniques and Tips for Adding Ingredients in Cheesemaking

-Lipase is a powder that is dissolved in water (unchlorinated) and added at your recipe’s direction.
-Just let the dissolved lipase sit in the water for about 20 minutes before incorporating it into your milk, to allow it to rehydrate properly.
+Add lipase powder as directed in the recipe.
+Let the dissolved lipase sit in the water for about 20 minutes before incorporating it into the milk, to allow it to rehydrate properly.

 Updating your cart...